REVIEW: Cartier Two-Tone Diver's Watch

 Cartier, is a world-renowned French jeweler, with a long history of producing classical luxury watches, with little emphasis on sport.
-But sport watches make up such a big share of the watch market.
-And the diver’s watch is a model virtually every well known watch brand has in their assortment.
-So, Cartier, finally decided to “dive-in.”
+But sports watches make up such a big share of the watch market.
+And the diver’s watch is a model virtually every well-known watch brand has in their assortment.
+So, Cartier finally decided to “dive-in.”

 The Calibre de Cartier Dive is not just about looks, it’s a real diver’s watch.
-It meets all ISO 6425 dive watch requirements, meaning, it is water-resistant to at least 330 feet, it has a time controller (dive bezel), and it complies with all the standards for: readability, luminostiy, shock resistance, anti-magnetism and band solidity.
+It meets all ISO 6425 dive watch requirements, meaning, it is water-resistant to at least 330 feet, it has a timing controller (dive bezel), and it complies with all the standards for readability, luminosity, shock resistance, anti-magnetism and band solidity.

 The case has the typical shape you can tell is a Cartier, even from across the room.
 According to Cartier, it measures 42 mm by 11 mm and is one of the thinnest mechanical diver’s watches on the market.
 Definitely a good thing when you consider how many practically unwearable behemoth dive watches exist.